Radio studio microphone surrounded by colorful lightbulb icons representing 40 morning show prep ideas for radio hosts

 It's 4 AM.
 You're staring at a blank prep sheet.
 The coffee hasn't kicked in, and every topic you can think of feels like something you did last week.

 Sound familiar?
-This guide provides 30 morning show content ideas organized by category, so you can rotate through them without repeating the same type two days in a row.
-We've gathered these from working with stations across formats—they're battle-tested and ready to customize.
+Morning show prep for radio doesn't have to start from zero every day.
+This guide provides 40 morning show prep ideas organized by category, so you can rotate through them without repeating the same type two days in a row.
+We've gathered these from working with stations across formats — they're battle-tested and ready to customize.

-What makes this list different: Instead of a random dump of 100 ideas you'll never use, these 30 are organized into five categories (six ideas each).
+What makes this list different: Instead of a random dump of 100 ideas you'll never use, these 40 are organized into six categories.
+The first five cover your daily rotation (six ideas each), and the sixth is a bonus section of "sticky" content strategies that build time spent listening.
 Pick one from each category throughout the week, and you'll never run dry.

 Let's get into it.